St. Louis Roof Replacement

 Will my Missouri insurance cover roof replacement after hail?

 If your roof sustained hail damage, Missouri homeowner's insurance policies typically cover replacement costs minus your wind/hail deductible (commonly 1-2% of your insured value).
 We conduct a thorough inspection and document all damage with photos and measurements that support your claim.
-We don't recommend filing claims for minor cosmetic damage, but if your roof genuinely needs replacement, we'll help you through the process and can meet your adjuster on-site.
+We don't recommend filing claims for minor cosmetic damage, but if your roof genuinely needs replacement, we'll help you through the process and provide carrier-ready documentation.

 Should I get Class 4 impact-resistant shingles in St. Louis?

 For St. Louis specifically, we strongly recommend Class 4 impact-resistant shingles (like GAF Armor Shield II) for almost every replacement.
-St. Louis sits in an active hail corridor, and the cost difference (typically 15-20% more than standard architectural shingles) is often offset within 3-5 years through insurance premium discounts of 15-28%.
+St. Louis sits in an active hail corridor, and the cost difference (typically 15-20% more than standard architectural shingles) is often offset within 3-5 years through carrier-recognized material credits or discounts.
 More importantly, they actually survive the next major hailstorm instead of needing replacement again.

 What's the best roofing material for St. Louis's freeze-thaw cycles?